mcerar333/mapty/README.md

 - 🌞 **Real time weather info** using OpenWeather's Reverse Geocoding & Current Weather APIs.
 - 🏃‍♀️ **Precise workout tracking and plotting** with unlimited waypoints and Leaflet's polyline rendering.
 - 📑 **Filter workouts** by specifying their location, activity or date.
+- 📑 **Progressive Web App:** Install the app on your home screen and enjoy native app-like features.
-- 💾 Workouts information is stored within your browser, utilizing Web Storage API.
+- 💾 Workout information is stored within your browser, utilizing Web Storage API.
 - 📱 Fully responsive & mobile friendly design.
-- 📑 **Progressive Web App:** Install the app on your home screen and enjoy native app-like features.
 - 🔥 Built from the ground up with HTML, Sass & Vanilla JS using MVC Pattern.
 - 📦 Bundled with Parcel v2.